 - It is best to take this medicine with food and a large glass of water.

 - If you are not able to swallow the tablet, you may dissolve the tablet in a glass of water or apple juice.
-If you are taking the 100 mg tablet, dissolve it in 2 ounces (1/4 cup) of water or juice.
-If you are taking the 400 mg tablet, dissolve it in 7 ounces (about 1 cup) of water or juice.
+If you are taking the 100 milligram tablet, dissolve it in 50 milliliters or 2 ounces (1/4 cup) of water or juice.
+If you are taking the 400 milligram tablet, dissolve it in 200 milliliters or 7 ounces (about 1 cup) of water or juice.
 Stir with a spoon and drink immediately after the tablet has dissolved.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine after you have finished your treatment.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.